Introducing Your Child To The Wonders Of Summer Camp

 Camp delivers so many direct and indirect benefits that parents who are at first reluctant, often become its biggest advocate.
 Seeing kids return from camp, full of vim and vigour and that little bit more grown up is a heartening thing for a parent.
 Knowing that some kids will cherish these memories for life?
 Priceless.

 NSW Sport and Recreation hold a range of school holiday kids’ camps in unique centres throughout NSW.
 Find out more about the school camps offered at Sport and Recreation or call 13 13 02.
-Did you know Sport and Recreation also offer kids’ camps in the school holidays?
+Did you know Sport and Recreation also offer kids’ camps during the school holidays?

 Reviews get lonely too